cerebralideas/Cerebral-Coding-Guide/readme.md

 		* [jslint](http://jslint.org/)
 		* [csslint](http://csslint.net)

-	G. Collaborate and ask for code reviews, i.e. don't develop in a bubble!
+	7. Collaborate and ask for code reviews, i.e. don't develop in a bubble!

-	H. Be awesome and write beautifully clean and inspiring code.
+	8. Be awesome and write beautifully clean and inspiring code.

 2. ## Table of Contents

-	A. HTML Guide
+	1. HTML Guide

 		1. (Waiting to complete version 1.0 of document)

-	B. CSS Guide
+	2. CSS Guide

 		1. (Waiting to complete version 1.0 of document)

-	C. JavaScript Guide
+	3. JavaScript Guide

 		1. (Waiting to complete version 1.0 of document)